-- We will use Piazza for all course-related communication - Do NOT email teaching staff (unless it's an emergency) - Use private posts for personal situations - Use appropriate tags for your posts - You will receive class participation points for asking good questions and answering questions on Piazza - Class participation: Counts for 5% of the course grade based on Piazza alone - Complete survey of Piazza names on Canvas by Sept 21st graded for 1 point
+- We will use Piazza for all course-related communication - Do NOT email teaching staff (unless it's an emergency or A&D related) - Use private posts for personal situations (to "Instructors") - Use appropriate tags for your posts ("Assignment", "lecture" etc.) - Please check Piazza at least once per day for announcements etc. - You will receive class participation points for asking (good) questions and answering questions on Piazza - Class participation: Counts for 5% of the course grade based on Piazza.
+Reading Piazza posts is NOT participation. - Complete survey of Piazza names on Canvas by Sept 20th graded for 1 point